Are supermarket loyalty cards worth it?

 For example, in a March 2017 investigation, we found a deal to buy a 10-issue subscription to National Geographic Traveller magazine for 37% off its normal £39.50 cover price, for the special Nectar price of £25 and 5,000 Nectar points (which equates to spending £5,000 in Sainsbury’s).
 But, on the National Geographic Traveller website the same deal cost only £27 in a separate discount, and there was even a free travel bag with a claimed value of £20 thrown in.

 Other loyalty schemes

 Not all loyalty cards work on a points system.
 MyWaitrose offers customers exclusive vouchers and competitions, as well as a free magazine and a free tea or coffee as you shop.

 Iceland Bonus cardholders earn their reward by effectively paying for their shopping in advance.
 For every £20 saved onto an Iceland Bonus Card, Iceland adds £1.
 It's one of the better percentage returns, but what customers think of it may surprise you: see our best and worst loyalty cards to find out how it's rated.

 And the Co-op has a membership scheme, in which you get 5% back when you buy selected products and Co-op gives 1% of what you spend to charitable causes in your local community.

 As well as having a loyalty card for the supermarket you shop at, there are also lots of other ways to save money on your supermarket shopping.

-We're pulled out five of our favourite tips in the gallery below.
+We've pulled out five of our favourite tips in the gallery below:

-For more ways to save money, see our guide on Aldi and Lidl offers.
-We try out special-buy offers on electricals – from coffee machines to irons – to help you decide which ones are worth buying.
+For more ways to save money at the supermarket, see our guide on Aldi and Lidl offers.
+We try out special buy offers on electricals – from coffee machines to irons – to help you decide which ones are worth buying.
 On top of that, we've identified some top discounts on garden equipment including pressure washers and hedge trimmers.